 : Where Rumpole of the Bailey hung his hat.

-is a street in the Royal Borough of Kensington and Chelsea of London.
-It runs north-south between Kensington Gardens (at which point it is known as Palace Gate
+- the street - runs north-south between Kensington Gardens (at which point it is known as Palace Gate

 ) and the Old Brompton Road

 at the south end.
 At its intersection with Cromwell Road

 tube station, close to which there are several pubs, restaurants, many hotels and St. Stephen’s Church (built in 1867 and, notably, the church warden of which was the poet T. S. Eliot).